-In 1985 the Tasmanian Government called for expressions of interest for a commercial operator to develop an “accommodation based” guided walk along the Overland Track in the Cradle Mountain/Lake St Clair National Park.
-Cradle Mountain Huts Pty Ltd was offered the unique privilege to undertake this project and in 1987 constructed four private huts, subject to stringent environmental guidelines.
-These huts formed the basis of the six day guided walk, which has now been operating successfully for over 20 years.
+In 1985, the Tasmanian Government called for expressions of interest for a commercial operator to develop an “accommodation based” guided walk along the Overland Track, in the Cradle Mountain-Lake St Clair National Park.
+Cradle Mountain Huts Pty Ltd was offered the unique privilege to undertake this project and, in 1987, constructed four private huts, subject to stringent environmental guidelines.
+These huts formed the basis of the 6-day guided walk, which has now been operating successfully for over 20 years.

-Operating in such a delicate environment, Cradle Mountain Huts places a great deal of importance on minimal impact track and hut practises, and the huts are designed to be ecologically sustainable.
-The style of the huts was greatly influenced by environmental constraints.
+Operating in such a delicate environment, Cradle Mountain Huts places a great deal of importance on minimal impact track and hut practices, and the huts are designed to be ecologically sustainable.
+Environmental constraints greatly influenced the style of the huts.
 The original four huts, designed by architect and previous company director Ken Latona, were built over a ten week period in late 1987.
-Because of the helicopter-only access, they had to be lightweight, straight forward and inexpensive, with minimal impact on the landscape.
-Prior to the start of the 1997/8 season, a fifth hut was added to complement the existing operation.
+Because of the helicopter-only access, they had to be lightweight, straightforward and inexpensive, with minimal impact on the landscape.
+Prior to the start of the 1997-98 season, a fifth hut was added to complement the existing operation.
 The huts are fully appointed with hot showers, twin share accommodation (with thick foam mattresses, pillows and sleeping bags provided) and a large kitchen/living area heated with gas.

 The provisioning of these huts ready for each operating season is a unique procedure, once again due to their remote location.
 Twice each season, supplies of food, wine and gas cylinders are flown in by helicopter over a two day period, while all recycling and waste matter is flown out.